White collar investigations

 Allegations of fraudulent and illegal activities can cause serious damage to your business and reputation.

-With lawyers on our team who have previously worked for financial regulators, Withers has a wealth of experience in relation to white collar investigations.
-If you are an individual facing disciplinary or legal action or you run a business that has uncovered potentially inappropriate activity, we provide effective support, with global reach.
+If you are an individual facing disciplinary or enforcement action, or you run a business that has uncovered potentially inappropriate activity, our wealth of experience in relation to white collar investigations enables us to provide effective support, with global reach.

-We advise executives, senior individuals and businesses caught up in investigations and proceedings carried out by a wide range of authorities in relation to bribery, corruption, fraud, insider trading, market manipulation and forgery.
+We advise executives, senior individuals and corporations caught up in investigations and proceedings carried out by a wide range of authorities in relation to bribery, corruption, fraud, insider trading, market manipulation and forgery.
+We can help you handle any investigation or proceeding, and devise the best strategy to mitigate the wider impact on you, your business and your reputation.
+We also have extensive industry knowledge and experience in dealing with casino and gaming related fraud.

-In the UK, we frequently engage with the Financial Conduct Authority (FCA), the Serious Fraud Office (SFO), National Crime Agency (NCA) and HM Revenue and Customs (HMRC) in their investigations.
+The UK has one of the strictest criminal enforcement regimes in the world.
+We frequently engage with the Financial Conduct Authority (FCA), the Serious Fraud Office (SFO), National Crime Agency (NCA) and HM Revenue and Customs (HMRC) in their investigations.
 We also have significant experience in representing directors in disqualification proceedings brought under the Company Directors Disqualification Act.
 We also act in proceedings and requests for assistance by overseas regulators and enforcement agencies.

 As a senior executive and business leader, your conduct is potentially subject to scrutiny by politicians, regulators and enforcement agencies as well as the courts.
-If you are concerned about an issue or if you are connected in an investigation or inquiry in any way, seek expert advice as soon as possible to mitigate the potential impact on you and your business’ says Harvey Knight, a leading partner in our regulatory investigations and enforcement team.
+If you are concerned about an issue or if you are connected in an investigation or inquiry in any way, seek expert advice as soon as possible to mitigate the potential impact on you and your business.

 All businesses need to comply with the money laundering regimes in every jurisdiction in which they operate